tmns/ember-cli-slicker/README.md

 # ember-cli-slicker

 `ember-cli-slicker` is a *truly* Fastboot compatible version of [`ember-cli-slick`](https://github.com/laantorchaweb/ember-cli-slick).
-I emphasize *truly* here because I've noticed that typically when a package is edited to be Fastboot compatible the only things that's added is a check like so:
+I emphasize *truly* here because I've noticed that typically when a package is edited to be Fastboot compatible the only thing that's added is a check like so:

 ```js
 if (process.env.EMBER_CLI_FASTBOOT) {